Update on the project to build Gresley class P2 No. 2007 Prince of Wales - Britain’s most powerful steam locomotive

 - Start manufacture of the valve gear.

 Mark Allatt, P2 Project Director and Trustee, The A1 Steam Locomotive Trust, commented, “The past five years have seen dramatic progress towards our aim of completing new Gresley class P2 No. 2007 Prince of Wales by 2021.
-We are holding a series of free roadshow presentations in 2019, starting in Peterborough at the Great Northern Hotel, to promote the £5m project and at each we will cover the background to the project, our progress to-date, future plans and details of how to get involved.
+We are holding a series of free roadshow presentations in 2019, with the seventh in our Darlington Works (where the build can be viewed first hand) to promote the £5m project and at each we will cover the background to the project, our progress to-date, future plans and details of how to get involved.
 These presentations are open to anyone interested in the project and we are encouraging our existing supporters to bring along interested family and friends.”

 “Now is the time to get on board this ground-breaking project and help the Trust to raise the £5m needed to ensure its completion in 2021.”